-Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates ("the functional currency").
-The financial statements are presented in Renminbi ("RMB"), which is the Company's functional currency.
+Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates ("functional currency").
+The financial statements are presented in Renminbi ("RMB"), which is the functional currency of most entities within the Group, unless otherwise stated.